fasttime/JScrewIt/Features.md

 Existence of the global object property history having the string representation "\[object History\]"

 _Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Microsoft Edge and Android Browser.
 This feature is not available inside web workers._
+<a name="HTMLAUDIOELEMENT"></a>
+### `HTMLAUDIOELEMENT`
+Existence of the global object property Audio whose string representation starts with "function HTMLAudioElement".

+_Available in Chrome, Opera and Android Browser 4.4.2+.
+This feature is not available inside web workers._
 <a name="HTMLDOCUMENT"></a>
 ### `HTMLDOCUMENT`
 Existence of the global object property document having the string representation "\[object HTMLDocument\]".